 Be proactive and incorporate networking into your job search to build and foster relationships with people in your target industry and related organisations.
 Don't forget, many jobs are found through word of mouth.

 Develop strategic relationships by becoming a student member of your relevant professional association, joining and actively participating in relevant online forums or discussion lists, or volunteering for relevant organisations.

 As a graduate, you can connect with other alumni via University of Sydney Alumni networks.

-This will allow you to make informed decisions about employers to approach about work.
+This will allow you to make informed decisions about employers to approach regarding work.
 Sources of information include industry publications, professional associations, the University Library's resource guide for researching organisations and industries, organisations' websites and annual reports, as well as information from the press using databases such as Factiva.

 It’s never too early to develop a professional presence on social media.
 Set up a LinkedIn profile, connect online and follow potential employers of interest, and join relevant online forums and LinkedIn groups.

 Prepare targeted professional applications for each role you apply for, with tailored resumes and cover letters.
 Demonstrate evidence of your relevant capabilities and the value you will bring to the employer.
 Use your industry and employer research to demonstrate your interest in the role and employer.